galaxyproject/training-material/topics/proteomics/tutorials/protein-quant-sil/tutorial.md

 > ### {% icon hands_on %} Hands-on: Data upload
 >
-> 1. Create a new history for this RNA-seq exercise
+> 1. Create a new history for this SILAC Proteome exercise
-> 2. Import the FASTQ file pairs from [Zenodo](https://doi.org/10.5281/zenodo.1051552) or a data library:
+> 2. Import the mzml file, containing the measured mass spectra from [Zenodo](https://doi.org/10.5281/zenodo.1051552) or a data library:
 >
 >    ```
 >    https://zenodo.org/record/1051552/files/HEK_SILAC-K6R6_ST905_part.mzml